Processing orders

 Handling in review orders

 Orders that are in_review should not be fulfilled.
 After an order transitions out of this state, Digital River creates either order.accepted or order.blocked.
-So make sure your integration is set up to handle both of these events.
+So ensure your integration is set up to handle both events.

 Handling accepted orders